tixsalvador/kubernetes-wordpress/README.md

 +---------------+-------+
 ```

-Check etcd if all host of the percona cluster have been added.
-Enable etcd-testport to connect to the Nodeport of etcd
+Check etcd if the nodes are added in the service directory.
+Enable etcd-testport to connect to etcd nodeport.

 ```sh
 $ curl http://<ETCD IP:NODEPORT>/v2/keys/pxc-cluster/<CLUSTER_NAME>/?recursive=true | jq